-Credits: 10 Session: 2022/23 September-January Pre-requis Pre-requisite Modules: Co-requisite Modules: Co-requisi Lecturer(s Lecturer(s): Dr Z Zhou Format: On demand online teaching: 16 hours On demand example and coursework support 6 hours Directed private study: 78 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform fo r live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also ha ave the opportunity to engage with online versions of sessions delivered on-campus
+Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr Z Zhou

+Format: On demand online teaching: 16 hours

+On demand example and coursework support 6 hours

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus